Jessica Harrison, LICSW — Therapist in East Greenwich, RI

 Once there is a clearer understanding, we begin making small, realistic changes.
 These changes often bring up emotions such as anxiety, guilt, or frustration.
 We work on managing those reactions while helping you respond in ways that feel more aligned with your values and goals.

 I focus on helping people understand why they feel stuck in the same patterns, whether that shows up in relationships, anxiety, or major life transitions.
+When we understand why we do what we do, it can become easier to have empathy and compassion for ourselves instead of letting our self critic get angry with us for doing something we wish we could change.
 I especially value the moments when something starts to make sense in a new way.
-Those light bulb moments often create the shift needed to begin responding differently instead of repeating what has not been working.
+Those light bulb moments can create the shift needed to begin responding differently instead of repeating what has not been working.
 Therapy with me is collaborative and direct.
 I will support you while also challenging you when needed so the work leads to real change.

 WHAT THERAPY LOOKS LIKE WITH ME